|co-commissioned by The Orlando Philharmonic and The Bridgeport Symphony, and their music director Eric Jacobsen

 May this horror never happen again on our soil.
 May the memory of the victims be a blessing.

-I’m very grateful to the Orlando Philharmonic and Eric Jacobsen for this commission, and to maestra Gemma New for her dedication to this premiere.
+I’m very grateful to the Orlando Philharmonic and Eric Jacobsen for this commission and dedication to its premiere.

 |INSTRUMENTATION||2 flutes, piccolo, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 French horns, 2 trumpets, 2 trombones, bass trombone, tuba, timpani, 4 percussionists (snare drum, bass drum, tenor drum, triangle, suspended cymbal, tam-tam, toms, claves, glockenspiel, xylophone), harp, celesta, strings|

 |DURATION||approximately 9 minutes|